mathewlowry/myhub-gpt/AI4Communities 3.md

 This is one of this wiki's pages managed with the **permanent versions pattern** described in  [Two wiki authors and a blogger walk into a bar…](https://mathewlowry.medium.com/two-wiki-authors-and-a-blogger-walk-into-a-bar-7106c8376c6e)

-- changes in this version: includes a paragraph or two on how
+- changes in this version
-	* the AI service provider is more of a hosting provider that provides useful services on top of open source LLMs
-	- communities "buy" AI services but still own the resulting model and/or monetise the training data, without sharing any personally identifiable data with anyone,
-	- needs more work though
+	- developed questions to be answered re: bluesky and nostr affordances
 - version control
-    - this is version: 4
+    - this is version: 3
     - this is the current version: [[AI4Communities post]]
     - here is the previous version: [[AI4Communities 2]]